How long will diaper rash last?

-Do your toughest questions about diaper rash come up after hours?
-Help is on the way.
-Here, pediatricians offer their best advice on large and small topics to help ease your little one’s discomfort.
+Do your toughest questions about diaper rash come up after your family doctor's hours?
+Then you’ll want to read up on pediatricians’ best advice on large and small topics to help ease your little one’s discomfort.

 Should I change my baby’s diet?